MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M00_Validate_lab_environment.md

 1. Toggle the switch to **Off** for **Disable creation of classic build pipelines** and **Disable creation of classic release pipelines**
     > Note: The **Disable creation of classic release pipelines** switch sets to **On** hides classic release pipeline creation options such as the **Release** menu in the **Pipeline** section of DevOps projects.
 1. In **Organization Settings**, go to section **Security** and click **Policies**.
-1. Toggle the switch to **On** for **Third-party application access via OAuth**
-    > Note: The OAuth setting helps enable tools such as the DemoDevOpsGenerator to register extensions.
-Without this, several labs may fail due to a lack of the required extensions.
 1. Toggle the switch to **On** for **Allow public projects**
     > Note: Extensions used in some labs might require a public project to allow using the free version.
 1. **Wait at least 3 hours before using the CI/CD capabilities** so that the new settings are reflected in the backend.
 Otherwise, you will still see the message *"No hosted parallelism has been purchased or granted"*.